 In this stage, the pupa changes into an adult moth.
 The female moth lays eggs after mating and thus the life cycle of silkworm begins again.

 Processing of silk

 Extracting silk from the cocoon is known as the processing of silk.
-Silk is separated from cocoon by exposing it to sunlight.
-After that reeling of silk is done, the process of unwinding silk from a cocoon.
+Silk is separated from the cocoon by exposing it to sunlight.
+After the reeling of silk is done, the process of unwinding silk from a cocoon takes place.
 Silk thread is then bleached.
-Silk fiber is then spun into silk threads.
+The silk fibre is then spun into silk threads.

 Stay tuned with BYJU’S to learn more interesting topics in Chemistry.
 Also, get various engaging video lessons to learn more effectively.